2025 Toronto International Film Festival: Festival Street

-Market
+Film market

-As in recent years, the festival will also include market screenings for film industry, not open to the general public.
+As in recent years, the festival also included market screenings for film industry, not open to the general public.
 This is in preparation for the official launch of a full film market at the 2026 festival.

 In February the festival announced the first members of the inaugural advisory committee for the market project, including former Cannes Film Market head Jerome Paillard, film producers Niv Fichman, Vincent Maraval and Noah Segal, former SODEC president Monique Simard, Creative Artists Agency financier Roeg Sutherland, and Kerry Swanson of Canada's Indigenous Screen Office.
 Additional advisory committee members were announced in May, including Moses Babatope, Michael Barker, Arianna Bocco, Janet Brown, Diana Bustamante Escobar, Vicki Dobbs, Jeongin Hong and Laura Michalchyshyn.

 Charles Tremblay, formerly of film distributors Métropole Films and MK2, has been announced as the leader of the film market.
 The film market is expected, but has not been formally confirmed, to be held at the Metro Toronto Convention Centre.